kierkat10/Cryptposting/README.md

 # Cryptposting Fork
 A fork of Cryptposting that includes some approved yet missing jokers.

-Note: Swear words, if any, were added by the original repository.
+Disclaimer: Swear words, if any, were added by the original repository.
 I never add any to my projects intentionally.
+Even if they have to be added, I will use a function to avoid them.